yMambE-95/snake_game/README.md

 # snake_game
-a promt version of the vintage mobile game "snake game"
+This my first GUI projet in python about the vintage mobile game "snake game".